jlangr/ccode2/classes.md

-In chapter [x], you learned how to best organize code statements and expressions in the form of functions or methods. [[ READ ]]
+In chapter [REF to functions chapter], you learned how to best organize code statements and expressions in the form of functions or methods.

 Hopefully the most useful things you learned are:

 * Functions provide a way to declare, invoke, and reuse pieces of logical behavior, or *concepts*.
 * While nothing prevents you from aggregating multiple concepts into a single function, you're much better off if you compose methods that capture small, discrete concepts.

-In this chapter, you'll hear echoes of the advice from chapter [x] at the next-up organizational construct: classes or modules.
+In this chapter, you'll hear echoes of the advice from chapter at the next-higher-up organizational construct: classes or modules.

 ## Classes and Modules vs. Files

-Your programming language allows you to group concepts into a single construct--a *class*, if you're coding with an object-oriented language, or perhaps a *module* if you program in a primarily functional language like JavaScript, Elixir, or F#.
+Your programming language allows you to group concepts into a single construct&mdash;a *class*, if you're coding with an object-oriented language, or perhaps a *module* if you program in a primarily functional language like JavaScript, Elixir, or F#.

 In some object-oriented languages, such as Java, a file can declare only a single, publicly available class.
 Other languages, such as C++, TypeScript, and Ruby, allow you to declare multiple classes within a single file.